njcamp-lab/MM_spectra/README.md

 We used versions IA14 of the RNAseq transcript counts, patient data, and sample QC data that were previously available from the MMRF.

-***NOTE:*** there are several file paths to input files that will have to be changed to reflect the file structure and location of the input files on your system. `vroom` and `read_csv` (from the `vroom` and `readr` packages respectively are used for file input).
+***NOTE:*** there are several file paths to input files that will have to be changed to reflect the file structure and location of the input files on your system. `vroom` and `read_csv` (from the `vroom` and `readr` packages respectively) are used for file input and require file paths.

 ### additional reference data

-We also used a version of `Homo_sapiens.GRCh37.74.gtf` that was converted to flat text and saved as a csv file (deposited here as `Homo_sapiens.GRCh37.74.gtf.flat.csv`)
+We also used a version of `Homo_sapiens.GRCh37.74.gtf` that came with the CoMMpass data and was converted to a flat text csv file (deposited here as `Homo_sapiens.GRCh37.74.gtf.flat.csv`)

-We removed genes identified by Arora et al. (https://doi.org/10.1038/s41598-020-59516-z) as discordant using  the file `Union_Discordant_genes_TCGA_GTEx_Arora_TS2B.csv`
+We removed genes identified by Arora et al. (https://doi.org/10.1038/s41598-020-59516-z) as discordant using the gene list in the supplemental information of that paper.

 ## spectra derivation